-Is this an example as to why some people distrust the marketing industry?
+So could this be just another example why so many business owners distrust the marketing industry?
 27 pages of bovine excrement, dressed up to impress/coerce/paralyze a client into handing over their money?
 Personally, I think that it’s neither.
 I think that it’s a well-orchestrated spoof.
 A viral marketing piece of galactic proportions.
-Or maybe that’s what I want span it to be.
+Or maybe that’s what I want it to be.

-However, the thing about branding is that – even if you don’t realize it – your company/product/service already has a brand.
+However the thing about branding is – even if you don’t realize it – your company/product/service already has a brand.
 No matter how much (or how little) you sell, your business value offering has already been partly or completely formed in the minds of your customers.
 They have made up their minds as to what you stand for.
 They’ve pigeonholed you.

 Companies don’t control their brands.
 Customers do.